Children's bikes are sold in a lot of places, but the best ones come from bike shops.

 Like her sister the Hawaii above, the Black Betty features a steel frame, single speed, and pedal brakes.
 She's tough, but in a feminine kind of way.

 The Starlite features an aluminum frame, stylish lines, and a comfortable seat.
 The low stand-over height and compact frame make it easy to mount and allows for a little smaller rider.
-Also available in celery.
+Plus, an auxiliary rear hand brake allows stopping whether their feet are on the pedals or not.
+This is a great little bike.
+Also available in violet.

 (But not just for boys.
 For ages 4 1/2 to 6.)

-The Mini Rod features a sturdy steel frame, pedal brakes, and training wheels.
-It's a good, high quality, little bike, but the best feature of all is the high "cool factor".
+Yeah!
+That's what I'm talkin' about.
+The Straight 8 features a sturdy steel frame, pedal brakes, and training wheels.
+It's a good, high quality, little bike, but of course the best thing about it is the high "cool factor".
 Also available in black.

 Jamis Laser 16

 The Laser 16 sports a sturdy steel frame, pedal brakes, and training wheels.
 It's an easy-pedaling, last-for-years, neat, little bike.
-(Also available in race yellow.)
+(Also available in lime green.)

-The MXR Mini is a tough little bike featuring a light weight aluminum frame.
+The MXR 16 is a tough little bike featuring a light weight aluminum frame.
 That's good because it trims the weight and makes the bike a little easier to handle for little people.
-Also available in green.
+Also available in red.
 Training wheels included.

 (For ages 4 1/2 to 6.)